Reading time: 3 minutes

 To do that, the SMSF will need:

-However, there is one thing that you won’t be able to do yourself and that’s get your SMSF audited.
-Even if you are an auditor you still need your SMSF independently audited by a third party every year.
+As mentioned earlier, one thing you won’t be able to do yourself is audit your SMSF.
+Even if you are an auditor your SMSF must be independently audited by a third party every year.

 Your auditor must be registered with ASIC as an approved SMSF auditor.
 Check their database of auditors here.